Geopolymer: Oligomer formation

 Geopolymerization is the process of combining many small molecules known as oligomers into a covalently bonded network.
 This reaction process takes place via formation of oligomers (dimer, trimer, tetramer, pentamer) which are believed to contribute to the formation of the actual structure of the three-dimensional macromolecular framework, either through direct incorporation or through rearrangement via monomeric species.
 These oligomers are named by some geopolymer chemists as sialates following the scheme developed by Davidovits, although this terminology is not universally accepted within the research community due in part to confusion with the earlier (1952) use of the same word to refer to the salts of the important biomolecule sialic acid.

-The image shows five examples of small oligomeric potassium aluminosilicate species (labelled in the diagram according to the poly(sialate) / poly(sialate-siloxo) nomenclature), which are key intermediates in potassium-based alumino-silicate geopolymerization.
+The image shows five examples of small oligomeric potassium aluminosilicate species (labelled in the diagram according to the poly(sialate) / poly(sialate-siloxo) nomenclature), which are key intermediates in potassium-based aluminosilicate geopolymerization.
 The aqueous chemistry of aluminosilicate oligomers is complex, and plays an important role in the discussion of zeolite synthesis, a process which has many details in common with geopolymerization.